myandrienko/message-list-playground/README.md

 and the roving focus implementation also takes script direction into account.

 > **Try it out:** Add `dir="rtl"` to the page root.

+## Typography and Grid

+This demo is based on a simple 8px grid.
+The grid is enforced by setting 1rem to equal 8px, and only using rem for absolute values.